Lightning-Universe/lightning-flash/docs/source/general/finetuning.rst

 This strategy allows you to unfreeze part of the backbone at predetermined intervals

 Here's an example where:

-- backbone starts frozen
+* backbone starts frozen
-- at epoch 3 the last 2 layers unfreeze
+* at epoch 3 the last 2 layers unfreeze
-- at epoch 8 the full backbone unfreezes
+* at epoch 8 the full backbone unfreezes

 |

 .. testcode:: strategies

-    from flash.core.finetuning import UnfreezeMilestones

     trainer.finetune(model, datamodule, strategy=("unfreeze_milestones", ((3, 8), 2)))